landobyte/glo/README.md

 which will automatically create a release version of the latest state of the dev branch and mark it with the next version number.
 This release commit is merged into master, which is the 'release branch'.

 ### Many more features
 Glo has many feature to ease the process of keeping your repo neat and synced so that you can get on with your work.
 One  powerful features of glo is `glo view` which shows you the repo branch structure in an intuitive way.
-It is much like `git log --graph` but it handles master and dev as special, thus displaying more natural representation of the repo.
+It is much like `git log --graph` but it handles master and dev as special, thus displaying a more natural representation of the repo.

 ```shell
    $           dev Dev commit: Quick work           2014-02-22 FJ   6e3fbc7